Invest in Your Marriage

-Imagine getting away for a week with your spouse and a few other couples.
-No worries about what time it is or who needs to be at what practice.
+Imagine getting away for a week with your spouse and a few other couples with no worries about what time it is or who needs to be at what practice.
 No kids yelling, “Mommy” or bosses calling.
 No cell phones, computers, or television and no clue about the news of the day.
 In fact, you really have no need to know what day it is or what your next meal will be.
 The focus of the week is just to enjoy each other’s company and to spend time with your mate.

-Additionally, the thought of leaving technology behind sends chills up the spine.
+Additionally, the thought of leaving technology behind can send chills up the spine.
 For others, this seems like something that would only happen in their dreams.

-At the end of the week no one was disappointed they had participated in this adventure.
-Spouses felt closer to each other and re-energized.
+At the end of the week no one was disappointed in their adventure.
+In fact, spouses felt closer to each other and re-energized.